sjjf/md_server/README.md

 needs, allocate an IP address, and then store that information in its database.
-It will then update the dnsmasq DHCP and DNS files so that when the instance comes up and attempts to get on the network it will receive a known IP address from dnsmasq, and its hostname will resolve to that IP address in a DNS lookup.
+It will then update the dnsmasq DHCP and DNS files so that when the instance comes up and attempts to get on the network it will receive a known IP address from dnsmasq, and its host name will resolve to that IP address in a DNS lookup.

 Thanks to the libvirt hook script any new instances will be uploaded